-- Support LLDP databases larger than a single frame - IETF is working on discovery database sizes around 64K octets - Support the ability to limit the LLDP frame size to meet timing constraints imposed by some TSN applications - Do we need to split TLVs over multiple PDUs? - Support the ability to communicate with an LLDPv1 implementation - Only the first (base) LLDPDU would be exchanged between and LLDPv1 and LLDPv2 implementation - Support shared media - Both for the base database and extension database PDUs - Ensure the integrity of the full set of TLVs is received by partner - This can be useful in v1 implementations as well - Do we also need to provide a means to authenticate the LLDP database?
-The IETF has this requirement. - Support pacing of frames to receivers to prevent overloading low level network firmware - Historically OSPF and IS-IS have had problems from lack of flow and congestion management - Reduce network traffic by reducing periodic transmission to the minimum - Only update the base LLDPv1 PDU periodically - Update other PDUs only when they have changed - Reduce the computational load required by LLDPv2 receivers to update and validate the database - Other optimizations and considerations which may be useful - Multiple manifests - Larger TLVs - TLVs spanning multiple extension database PDUs - Database authentication
+- Support LLDP databases larger than a single frame - IETF is working on discovery database sizes around 64K octets - Support the ability to limit the LLDP frame size to meet timing constraints imposed by some TSN applications - Do we need to split TLVs over multiple PDUs? - Support the ability to communicate with an LLDPv1 implementation - Only the first (base) LLDPDU would be exchanged between and LLDPv1 and LLDPv2 implementation - Support shared media, this proposal optimizes for point-to-point though allows shared - Both for the base database and extension database PDUs - Ensure the integrity of the full set of TLVs is received by partner - This can be useful in v1 implementations as well - Do we also need to provide a means to authenticate the LLDP database?
+The IETF has this requirement.